rajgoel/reveal.js-plugins/README.md

 ## Demos

-Demos for the plugin collection can be found here: <https://rajgoel.github.io/reveal.js-demos/index.html>.
+Demos for the plugin collection can be found here: <https://rajgoel.github.io/reveal.js-demos/>.

 ## Getting started

-The easiest to get started is to take a look at the documentation of each of the plugins and the source code of the demos.
-The source code of the demos can be found here: <https://github.com/rajgoel/reveal.js-demos>.
+The easiest to get started is to take start with [minimal.html](minimal.html) and a look at the documentation of each of the plugins.
+The source code of the demos gives further examples and can be found here: <https://github.com/rajgoel/reveal.js-demos>.

 ## License